Hunrito/ghost888/readme.txt

 ent-ghost/
 make

-fix mysql/mariadb to have:
+Fix mysql/mariadb to have:
 	a database
 	a user, with grant all privileges on the database get the portnumber by: show variables like "%port%";

-configure ghost.cfg and default.cfg
+Configure ghost.cfg and default.cfg
 ghost.cfg has higher priority, and therefore settings made in ghost.cfg doesn't need to be set in default.cfg.

-Works on raspberry pi 3 B+

-create a folder, ex
+Create a folder structure:
 ~/ghost++/
 	maps/
 		echoisles.w3x